CWebdale006/new_portfolio_v2/README.md

 ### To-Do's (works in progress)
 - The first section:
     - figure out what to do with the top of my page (reduce the whitespace at the top, add a navbar/logo, or possibly something else entirely)
-    - add an arrow to the "Scroll down for more" part of my page
-        - make this part just look better in general (hard to read, text is small, etc.)
+    [ x ] add an arrow to the "Scroll down for more" part of my page [ x ] make this part just look better in general (hard to read, text is small, etc.)
     - lots and lots of media query work to do with spacing and images and such
-- Start on the other sections lol
+- About me
+    - decide to keep or remove the short summary below the "About me" text
+    - replace lorem ipsum with an actual description of me
+    - add a css animation to fade in when users scroll down